knobs-dials/icecast-split/README.md

 And because it parses ot out the title anyway, I added a mode that splits on songs.
-Which is imperfect, both because radios fade songs, and because right now it doesn't even cut on the nearest media frame.
+Which is imperfect, both because radios fade songs, and also because right now it doesn't even cut on the nearest media frame.